Wondering how to add your Facebook pixel to your Shopify store?

 First up, navigate to your Facebook Business Manager.

 Click on the hamburger menu in the top left hand corner, then click on “All Tools” in the bottom right of this menu.

 From here, you’re looking for “Pixels”, which is right under “Measure & Report”.

 Click on it, and you’ll get access to your Facebook Pixel ID!

 Psst: if you see the screen below instead…

-...it means that you probably tried to create a Facebook pixel previously, but never got around to setting it up properly (happens to the best of us).
+...it means that you probably tried to create a Facebook pixel previously, but never got around to setting it up properly on your online store (happens to the best of us).